Michael Darling (curator): MCA Vision

 As reported by the Chicago Tribune in June 2011, Darling is focused on a “philosophical gut rehab [of the MCA] whose ultimate goal is clarity.”
 Included in the MCA renovations are the reassignment of gallery spaces and the hiring of new curatorial staff.

 In 2011, Darling organized the exhibition Pandora’s Box: Joseph Cornell Unlocks the MCA Collection which ran June 18 – October 16, 2011, at the MCA Chicago.
 The exhibition placed pieces from the museum’s collection in direct dialogue with Joseph Cornell’s work.

-Darling’s most recently organized exhibition Above, Before & After runs May 7, 2016–Jun 18, 2017 at the MCA Chicago.
-The artists featured in Above, Before & After manipulate form and space to explore the relationship between art and the viewer.
+Another organized exhibition Above, Before & After ran May 7, 2016–Jun 18, 2017 at the MCA Chicago.
+The artists featured in Above, Before & After manipulated form and space to explore the relationship between art and the viewer.

+Darling was curator of Virgil Abloh exhibition "Figures of Speech" which was displayed at the MCA Chicago, the High Museum of Art in Atlanta, followed by the ICA Boston and the Fire Station Dohas Garage Gallery as part of the Qatar-United States 2021 Year of Culture.